DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/test-organization.md

 ## Tests

-To introduce a test, call the [test](../../reference/test-api/global/test.md) function and pass a function with test code inside.
+To create a test, call the [test](../../reference/test-api/global/test.md) function and pass a function with test code inside.

 ```js
 fixture `MyFixture`;